kontainapp/guide-examples/install/readme.md

 # Pre-requisites
-Kontain runs on Linux kernel version 4.15 or newer, running on Intel VT (vmx) or AMD (svm) with KVM based virtualization enabled, ideally Ubuntu or Fedora.
-For enabling KVM on Ubuntu 18.04 or higher, you can refer to this article.
+Kontain runs on Linux kernel version 4.15 or newer, running on Intel VT (vmx) or AMD (svm) with KVM based virtualization enabled, ideally:
+* Ubuntu 20.04 or higher, or
+* Fedora 34 or higher
+* Amazon Linux 2 VM with kernel version 5.10 or higher

 Recommended distros are Ubuntu 20.04 and Fedora 32, or newer.
 Note that this also assumes that your user has access to /dev/kvm.